-- the demand for borrowing from creditworthy customers may diminish if economic activity slows or remains subdued; - if interest rates rise further, consumers and businesses may struggle with the additional debt burden, which could lead to increased delinquencies and expected credit losses ("ECLs"); - the Issuer's ability to borrow from other financial institutions or to engage in funding transactions may be adversely affected by market disruption; and - market developments may depress consumer and business confidence beyond expected levels.
+- the Covid-19 outbreak and its impact on global economies could have a material adverse effect on (among other things) the profitability, capital and liquidity of financial institutions such as the Issuer (see "Impact of Covid-19"); - the demand for borrowing from creditworthy customers may diminish during periods of recession or where economic activity is slow or remains subdued; - lower interest rates could have a negative impact on the Issuer's net interest income; - the Issuer's ability to borrow from other financial institutions or to engage in funding transactions may be adversely affected by market disruption; and - market developments may depress consumer and business confidence beyond expected levels.
 If economic growth is subdued, for example, asset prices and payment patterns may be adversely affected, leading to greater than expected increases in the Issuer's delinquencies, default rates and ECLs.
 However, if growth is too rapid, new asset valuation bubbles could appear, particularly in the real estate sector, with potentially negative consequences for financial institutions such as the Issuer.